Bund Deutscher Jugend

-The Bund Deutscher Jugend (BDJ, League of German Youth) was a politically active German association with right-wing, to right-wing extremist and anti-communist leanings founded in 1950.
+The Bund Deutscher Jugend (BDJ, League of German Youth) was a politically active German association with extreme right-wing anti-communist leanings, founded in 1950.
 In the beginning of 1953 the BDJ and its paramilitary arm, the Technischer Dienst, were forbidden as extreme right-wing organisations because of the planned murder of roughly 40 people and the creation of a secret organization.